 Between the Dungeon Master’s Guide (DMG) and Xanathar’s Guide to Everything (XGtE) there are tons of magical items and treasure suggestions.
 Throw in homebrew items and suggestions and you have so many options to choose from when you go to pick rewards and treasure.
-Choice is always a blessing and a curse.
+Choices are always a blessing and a curse.

 Another factor that can make generating treasure and rewards difficult is knowing how much is appropriate.
 Giving too much treasure be it gold or magical items can derail a campaign pretty quickly depending on what is given out.